edmochan/thrive-mentorship/students/index.md

 **"I'm having trouble finding time to meet with my mentor."**

 - Your mentor is doing you a favor volunteering to work with you.
 Be flexible with your schedule to try to accommodate times that work for your mentor as much as possible.
-- If you are still having trouble, reach out to Dr. Mochan for assistance.
+- If you are still having trouble, reach out to teh program coordinator for assistance.

 ## 8\.
 Carlow Values in Mentorship